CNRS Senior Researcher

 Non-Standard Work and the Great Recession,with Arie Kapteyn, University of South California.

 Spousal labor supply: learning from a Norwegian retirement reform,with Bernt Bratsberg, Frisch Center, Oslo University.

 Individual Responses to Mass-Shooting, with Orla Doyle, University College Dublin.

 The economic effects of Terrorism, with Daniel Mirza (University of Tours & Orléans) .

 The Economic Costs of Workplace Sexual Harrassment, with Shoshana Grossbard, a report for the National Academy of Sciences, Washington DC

 Working Papers submitted:

-On marital instability at retirement, marital-instability-and-retirement-july-5.pdf with Karina Doorley (Economic and Social Research, Trinity College Dublin).
+Marital instability at retirement, marital-instability-and-retirement-july-5.pdf with Karina Doorley (Economic and Social Research, Trinity College Dublin).

-On the well-being impact of the Boston marathon bombing, boston-marathon_july-13.pdf with Andrew Clark (Paris School of Economics) and Orla Doyle (UniversityCollege Dublin)
+The well-being impact of the Boston marathon bombing, boston-marathon_july-13.pdf with Andrew Clark (Paris School of Economics) and Orla Doyle (UniversityCollege Dublin)